Discrete dynamics and differentiable stacks: Relation to the stacky fundamental group

 Here we provide a conceptual interpretation of our lifted action by developing a down-to-earth approach to stack-theoretic fundamental groups and covering maps.
 Some of the material presented here is covered in \cite{mm2} in a rather combinatorial spirit, and a topological version of the abstract theory can be found in \cite{n}.

 We set $I=[0,1]$ to be the unit interval.
-Given $\G\toto M$ a Lie groupoid and $x\in M$, a {\bf loop} on $M//\G$ based at $x$ is a fraction $\beta/\alpha:I\dashto M//G$ where, as discussed before, $\alpha$ is a Morita map and $\beta$ is a Lie groupoid map satifying $\beta(g)=u_x$ a unit whenever $\alpha(g)$ is $u_0$ or $u_1$.
+Given $\G\toto M$ a Lie groupoid and $x\in M$, a {\bf loop} on $M//\G$ based at $x$ is a fraction $\beta/\alpha:I\dashto M//\G$ where, as discussed before, $\alpha$ is a Morita map and $\beta$ is a Lie groupoid map satifying $\beta(g)=u_x$ a unit whenever $\alpha(g)$ is $u_0$ or $u_1$.
 Two such fractions are {\bf equivalent} if there are Morita maps $\gamma,\gamma'$ and isomorphisms $\alpha\gamma\cong\alpha'\gamma'$ and $\beta\gamma\cong\beta'\gamma'$ that are the identity over $0$ and $1$.
 We say that two loops $\beta/\alpha$, $\beta'/\alpha'$ on $M//G$ based at $x$ are {\bf homotopic} if there is a fraction $\psi/\phi:I\times I\to M//\G$ with $\psi/\phi\mid_{I\times 0}\sim \beta/\alpha$, $\psi/\phi\mid_{I\times 1}\sim \beta'/\alpha'$, and $\phi^{-1}(\{0,1\}\times I)\subset\ker\psi$.
 Loops up to homotopy, with multiplication given by juxtaposition, define the {\bf stacky fundamental group} $\pi_1(M//\G,x)$.

-\begin{remark} Recall that a {\bf regular cover} of $I$ is a cover $\U=\{U_1,\dots,U_N\}$ in which each $U_i$ is a small connected neighborhood of $[i-1/N,i/N]$.
+\begin{remark} By a {\bf regular cover} of the unit interval $I$ we mean a cover $\U=\{U_1,\dots,U_N\}$ in which each $U_i$ is a small connected neighborhood of $[i-1/N,i/N]$.
 Since these covers are cofinal, every loop in $\G\toto M$ based in $x$ is equivalent to one of the type $\beta/\pi_\U$ with $\U$ a regular cover.
 Thus a loop can be thought of as a sequence of geometric curves $\gamma_i$ with algebraic jumps $g_j$ linking their endpoints,

 Similarly, homotopies can be generated by elementary moves, resulting from considering product of regular covers $\U\times\U=\{U_i\times U_j\}$.
 In this way we recover the combinatorial definitions of paths and homotopies in Haefliger's approach to the fundamental group of groupoids (cf. \cite[\S 3.3]{mm2}, see also \cite{mt}). \end{remark}